 - Address: St Aldate's, Oxford OX1 1DP.

-He/she will also point out various shooting locations from the Harry Potter films, and for a small additional fee the group will also be shown around the Picture Gallery.
-Follow the link above for information on how to book and pricing.
+He/she will also point out shooting locations from the Harry Potter films, and for a small additional fee the group will be shown around the Picture Gallery.
+Follow the link here for information on how to book and pricing.

 - Address: Binsey Lane, Binsey, Oxfordshire OX2 0EX.